libra2org/libra2-core/storage/README.md

 ```

 This is basically the same functionality with
-the "auto" mode of `cargo run -p aptos-debugger aptos-db restore`, but with more
+the "auto" mode of `cargo run -p libra2-debugger aptos-db restore`, but with more
 limited options.
 The `restore` tool mentioned has the ability to manually
 hack a local DB and is highly experimental.
 It's not recommended is be used if
 you are not 100% aware of what you are doing.